International Education Center

 Refund Deadline - Don't forget to make any changes to your schedule before the refund deadline to avoid losing money and having to pay again!
 Check your Corsair Connect to find the refund dates.

-If you can't make any of our workshops, mark your calendars for our College Fair on Thursday, October 10, 2024, from 10 A.M. to 1 P.M. at the main campus fountain quad.
+If you can't make any of our workshops, mark your calendars for our College Fair on Thursday, April 30th, 2026, from 10 AM to 1 PM at the main campus fountain quad.

 Connect with your Instructors: Don't be shy to ask questions or seek help from your instructors.
 They really care about how you're doing and want to support you throughout your journey.
 Building a good relationship with them can be helpful, especially if you ever face any problems or conflicts.

-Mental Health Matters: We care about your mental well-being, too.
+Mental Health Matters: We care about your mental well-being too.
 Our Center of Wellness and Wellbeing offers free, confidential individual therapy sessions and referral services.
 Remember, your mental health is just as important as your physical health.

 Counseling In Person Office Hours